OmarMiah/Spotify-Album-Finder/README.md

 You will need a client-id and a client-secret.

-Head on to [link text itself]:https://developer.spotify.com/documentation/general/guides/authorization-guide/ to find out how to get your client id
+Head on to [Spotify's authorization guide ](https://developer.spotify.com/documentation/general/guides/authorization-guide/) to find out how to get your client id